dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 4. To add more MDM_IP for multi-array support, run `/opt/emc/scaleio/sdc/bin/drv_cfg --add_mdm --ip 10.xx.xx.xx.xx,10.xx.xx.xx`1.
 Create namespace.
    Execute `kubectl create namespace vxflexos` to create the `vxflexos` namespace (if not already present).
 Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'vxflexos'

->NOTE: That step can be skipped with OpenShift CoreOS nodes.
+>NOTE: This step can be skipped with OpenShift CoreOS nodes.

 #### Create Secret
 1. Create namespace: